DS 7 Crossback SUV - Reliability & safety

 Even before any customer deliveries had taken place, Euro NCAP had already crash-tested the DS 7 and awarded it the maximum five stars, which is great news for potential buyers.
 It scored strongly across the board, with 91% for adult occupant protection and an impressive 87% for child occupants.
 A score of 76% in the safety assistance category also shows how many advanced features it has to avoid a collision in the first place.

-Driving assistance technology includes lane-departure warning, lane-keeping assistance, driver fatigue monitoring and even the optional DS Connected Pilot (standard with the Ultra Prestige trim), which allows for semi-autonomous driving.
+Driving assistance technology includes lane-departure warning, lane-keeping assistance, driver fatigue monitoring and even the optional DS Connected Pilot, which allows for semi-autonomous driving.